stringtree/hath/README.md

     t.assert(expression, optional message)

 Evaluate the supplied expression.
-* If it is truthy, call the 'pass' handler with the label for this test and the supplied message (or a default if not supplied)
+* If it is truthy, call the 'pass' handler (see [Custom Output](#custom-output) ) with the label for this test and the supplied message
+(or a default if not supplied)
-* If it is falsy, call the 'fail' handler with the label for this test and the supplied message (or a default if not supplied)
+* If it is falsy, call the 'fail' handler (see [Custom Output](#custom-output) ) with the label for this test and the supplied message
+(or a default if not supplied)

-Collect a running total of the number of passes and fails, ready to pass to the 'summary' handler after the tests.
+Collect a running total of the number of passes and fails, ready to pass to the 'summary' handler (see [Custom Output](#custom-output) ) after the tests.

 ### label